dskrypa/cli_command_parser/docs/_src/parameters.rst

 The long form is automatically added (if not explicitly specified) based on the name of the Parameter attribute.
 That is, if a parameter is defined as ``foo = Option('-f')`` or ``foo = Option()``, then ``--foo`` will automatically be added as its long form option string.
+See :ref:`intro:Names` for more info.

 .. _options_init_params: